naufragoweb/weather-drivers-bbcwx-oak-wood.co.uk/National Weather Service/National_Weather_Service_readme.md

 Update 2025-05-31

-* Reverted _mapIcon to previous version where comments were recovered.
+* Reverted _mapIcon to previous version where comments were recovered;

+* Created description list of texts provided in NWS API (_mapDescription);

 --------------------------------------------------------------------------------